Trump lawyers will not present a defence case at E Jean Carroll trial

 Donald Trump’s lawyers will not present a defence case at the E Jean Carroll trial.

-Mr Trump’s expert witness won’t be testifying in the proceedings, the writer’s attorney Roberta Kaplan said in court, meaning that the former president has no witnesses on his side.
+Mr Trump’s expert witness won’t be testifying in the proceedings, Ms Carroll’s attorney Roberta Kaplan said in court, meaning that the former president has no witnesses on his side.

 Trump lawyer Joe Tacopina later confirmed on Wednesday afternoon that the defence team would not put forward a case, according to Law & Crime.